 If you’ve read this article and are still feeling overwhelmed or confused – breathe.
 It might be daunting to begin this process, but there are guides you can follow and support you can access to help you along the way.
 To break this all down into simple steps:

-Step 3 - Consider which option is best for you – GPs, authorised prescribers, or clinical trials.
+Consider which option is best for you – GPs, Authorised Prescribers, or clinical trials.

-As the industry has expanded, we have seen and continue to see the following positive changes:
+As the industry has expanded, we've seen and continue to see the following positive changes in the medical cannabis industry:

-- More doctors and patients are learning about the pathways to access medicinal cannabis
+- More doctors and patients are learning about the pathways to accessing medicinal cannabis

 - The cost is still a barrier for potential patients, but the price is declining as more products become available